-Learn more about Acting and Musical Theater:
+Learn more about Musical Theater:

 Program Dates & Details

-Session I: June 29 – July 19, 2018
+3-week Session I: June 29 – July 17, 2020

 Grading System: Pass/Fail

-Students must be a minimum of 15 years of age by the orientation and move-in date.
+Students must be of rising high school sophomore, junior, or senior status – or a 2020 high school graduate.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 Students are required to submit audition pieces with their Slideroom Application.
 Auditions should include the following video submissions: